 5.3 This test method specifies a standard set of exposure conditions.
 Different exposure conditions have the potential to produce different results.
 In addition to the standard set of exposure conditions, other conditions are allowed and shall be documented in the reporting of the testing results.

-1.2.5 Gloves tested by this method provide no protection from electric shock.
-Insulated gloves for protection from electric shock are addressed under other standards including ASTM D120.
-This test method is designed to provide information for gloves used for electric arc protection only.
+1.2.3 This test method is designed to provide information for gloves used for electric arc protection only.
 This test method is not suitable for determining electrical protective properties of hand protective products.

 1.3 This test method is used to measure and describe the properties of hand protective products in response to convective and radiant energy generated by an electric arc under controlled laboratory conditions.

-1.4 The values stated in either SI units or inch-pound units are to be regarded separately as standard.
-The values stated in each system may not be exact equivalents; therefore, each system shall be used independently of the other.
-Combining values from the two systems may result in non-conformance with the standard.
+1.5 The values stated in either SI units or inch-pound units are to be regarded separately as standard.
+The values stated in each system are not necessarily exact equivalents; therefore, to ensure conformance with the standard, each system shall be used independently of the other, and values from the two systems shall not be combined

 1.6 This standard shall not be used to describe or appraise the fire hazard or fire risk of materials, products, or assemblies under actual fire conditions.
 However, results of this test may be used as elements of a fire assessment that takes into account all of the factors, which are pertinent to an assessment of the fire hazard of a particular end use.

 1.7 This standard does not purport to address all of the safety concerns, if any, associated with its use.
 It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.
 For specific precautions, see Section .